 People go gluten-free for all kinds of reasons.
 Some suffer from celiac.
 Others notice they have more energy and fewer digestive issues if they avoid gluten, and still others just don’t dig the taste of bread, pasta, and other gluten-laden foods.

 Restaurants have taken notice of this preference, and they’re getting on board the gluten-free train in search of a healthier lifestyle.
 Looking for a place where you can enjoy food without worrying about gluten?
-This guide covers some of the best gluten-free restaurants in Washington, D.C., and here’s the great news — they’re all within close proximity of DARO Apartments.
+This guide covers some of the best gluten-free restaurants in Washington, D.C., and here’s the great news — they’re all within close proximity of our apartments.

 Ambar in Capitol Hill is a Balkan restaurant that’s just 3 miles from The Phoenix.
 The restaurant isn’t exclusively gluten free, but it has many gluten-free options such as charcuterie platters, salads, pork-belly-stuffed cabbage, slow-roasted lamb with vegetables, and much more.
 This restaurant also offers an allergy menu with a variety of brunch, lunch, and dinner options.